ligershark/Kulture/README.md

 The first thing we will do is grab the samples.
 Using your favorite git client clone the repo at [ASP.NET vNext Home](https://github.com/aspnet/home)

     git clone https://github.com/shirhatti/Home.git

+If you prefering using `yo` instead you can download our yeoman generator
+ > Note: This requires you to have node.js and npm already installed

+    npm install -g yo
+    npm install -g generator-aspnet

+To run the yeoman scaffolder, type

+    yo aspnet

 Let's go ahead and open the included HelloMvc sample in Sublime.
 In Sublime, click on `File -> Open Folder` and navigate to the `Home\Samples\HelloMvc` to open it up.